 Jacob Steinberg in Athens

-Bold and bright Curtis Jones stakes his claim for place in new England side
+Bold and bright Curtis Jones stakes claim for place in new England side

 Midfielder made a belated international debut and responded with a fine goalscoring performance